dunhamjared/dunhamjared/README.md

 # Hello! 👋

-I like to work with Svelte, Adonis, Laravel, and Vue.
+I like to work with TypeScript, Svelte, and Adonis.
 I'm also very familier with SQL, Elastic, and Mongo.

 During my free time, I like to design, make, and restore many different things.

 ## Contributions

-Here are some of my open source contributions:
+Here are some of my past open source contributions:

 - laravel
   - framework